- Welcome to GM East LOC

 Download WetAmd Referral Form

-• For Optometrists without access to Opera for referrals, you should refer patients by completing the below form and send via your nhs.net email account.
+If you don’t have Opera access.
+Please refer by completing the form below and send via your “nhs.net” email account.

 Wrightington, Wigan and Leigh NHS Foundation Trust